gyd1990/scRNAseq_batchEffects/batchEffect_explo/README.md

-In the previous benchmarking scDD using pooled cells and the KS test and edgeR using summed up batches turned out to be interesting. edgeR holds FDR control even with strong bach effects but is not very powerful.
+In the previous benchmarking scDD using pooled cells and the KS test and edgeR using summed up batches turned out to be interesting. edgeR holds FDR control even with strong batch effects but is not very powerful.
 It can only detect differential means between distributions. scDD is quite powerful as it can also detect differently shaped distributions.
 It is quite robust to batch effects, however loses FDR control if the batch effect is too strong.